Task-Radar/Time-Radar/Readme.md

 Your data never leaves your device.
 Everything is stored in your browser's local storage.
 There is no server, no tracking, no analytics, no cookies.

-You can verify this by reading index.html — it's the entire app in one file.
+You can verify this by reading index.html.
+It's the entire app in one file, commented for your convenience.

+## Why no accounts?

+There is no server, no database, no login.
+That means there is nothing to hack, nothing to leak, and I personally see no reason to force others to trust me, or anyone else, with their information.

-## Backup
+## Backup and data transfer

 Use Menu > Download backup to save your tasks as a JSON file.
 Use Menu > Restore from backup to load one.

+This can also be used to transfer your data between browsers and devices.
+The easiest way to do this is to email the JSON file to yourself, then download it to the device you need.